pattyflores23/calculator/README.md

 # calculator
-Simple Calculator with JavaScript and Node.js
+Simple Calculator App with HTML, CSS, JavaScript, and Node.js.
 A simple application that calculates two numbers by adding them.